vimalsolank1/Predicting-Flipkart-Customer-Support-Satisfaction-CSAT-/README.md

-#  Predicting Customer Satisfaction Score Using  Classification
+# Predicting Flipkart Customer Satisfaction (CSAT) Using Machine Learning

 <img width="1536" height="1024" alt="download" src="https://github.com/user-attachments/assets/e0bc02cd-48c8-4f28-b2e7-a8a0931f52f7" />

----

-# Predicting Flipkart Customer Satisfaction (CSAT) Score Using Machine Learning

 ## Business Problem Overview

-In today’s fast-paced e-commerce environment, customer satisfaction is critical for business growth.
+In today’s fast-paced e-commerce environment, customer satisfaction plays a critical role in business growth and retention.
 Companies measure service performance using CSAT (Customer Satisfaction Score).

-The challenge is that CSAT is collected after the customer interaction is completed.
-If the score is low, it is already too late to fix the experience.
+However, CSAT is collected after the customer interaction is completed.
+If a customer gives a low score, it is already too late to fix the experience.

-This project aims to predict customer satisfaction before the feedback is given, enabling proactive support improvements.
+This project focuses on predicting whether a customer is likely to be dissatisfied before the final feedback is submitted, allowing proactive intervention and service improvement.

 ---

 ## About the Company
 ![Image](https://images.openai.com/static-rsc-3/RAtuJbpj3Csb4i9ISMHilrMsRNlt0Pj88D3PeflCSN6J-QJ6lBqsvshSPUQm9yBvcpyTSEVZ8Kf_psY9P9o2tmZKMMIyu9HJuk7c-KBQRZ8?purpose=fullsize\&v=1)

-Flipkart is one of India’s largest e-commerce platforms, handling millions of customer interactions every month through call, chat, and email channels.
+Flipkart is one of India’s largest e-commerce platforms, handling millions of customer interactions through call, chat, and email support channels.

-Understanding the drivers of customer satisfaction helps improve service quality, reduce churn, and increase long-term profitability.
+Understanding what drives customer dissatisfaction helps improve service quality, reduce churn, and increase long-term profitability.

 ---

 ## Project Objective

-The goal of this project is to build a Machine Learning classification model that predicts CSAT score (1 to 5) using customer interaction details such as:
+The objective of this project is to build a Machine Learning classification model that predicts whether a customer is:

+* At-Risk (Dissatisfied)
+* Satisfied

+The prediction is based on customer interaction details such as:

-* Communication Channel
+* Communication channel
-* Query Category and Sub-Category
+* Query category
-* Product Category
-* Agent Information
+* Agent information
-* Response Time
+* Response time
-* Customer Remarks
+* Customer remarks
+* Historical agent performance

+The main goal is to detect dissatisfaction early and enable proactive support management.

 ---